mikelewek/SocialBoard/readme.md

 </pre>

 ##### To-Do
+* appsettings in root of .net project has been removed
 * Cache post data to prevent unecessary calls
 * .less file issue caused by Hashrouter unless published to Azure
 * Add loading images when searching and updating page